MileHacker Logo

 Adhere to Park Rules

-Adhere strictly to all park rules, especially regarding designated paths.
+Adhere strictly to all park rules, especially about designated paths.
 Remember: no swimming at the main waterfalls (Skradinski Buk, Roški Slap) to protect the delicate environment.
 Follow all signs and instructions from park staff.

 Minimize Waste